bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.

+By creating seed data and allows the application to use that set of objects to return data in the endpoint.

 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.

+Compiling  (javac) , Creating a JAR then RUNNING the .jar file.

-3. Explain how Java being a strongly typed language affected you solution.
+3. Explain how Java being a strongly typed language affected you solution. its javas way or the highway.
+It wont allow you to move forwward until things are in place.

 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?

+With interfaces you can allow classes to extend multiple, but with Abstract classes, classes can only be subset classes of the abstract class.

 ## Instructions